boozallen/sdp-libraries/docs/contributing/create-new-library.md

 It's highly encouraged that unit tests be written for the library.

-* Tests go under the `test` directory in your library
+* Tests go under the `test` directory in the 'test' directory
 * Read the [Unit Testing Documentation](../Unit_Testing/index.md)
 * Write some tests for your steps